Understanding Kashmir and the Nullification of Article 370: Law, History and Politics – Panel 3: Accession and Kashmir’s ‘Unique’ Case

 Vidhi Centre for Legal Policy and the Asian Studies Centre, St. Antony’s College, University of Oxford, have launched a series of five panel discussions with leading academics titled, ‘Understanding Kashmir and The Nullification of article 370: Law, History and Politics’.
-The third panel on ‘Accession and Kashmir’s ‘Unique’ Case’ took place on 16th Nov 2021.
+The third panel on ‘Accession and Kashmir’s ‘Unique’ Case’ will take place on Tuesday, 16th November 2021, at 3pm GMT / 8.30pm IST.

 SPEAKERS FOR PANEL 3: